prateek-js/galvanize-assignment/assignment1/README.md

 9. access Swagger at "http://localhost:8100/swagger". port as given in default.json under config folder.
 10. All api's can be accessed via swagger
 11. To run unit test case -> npm test.
+12. npm test will give coverage of all the files